chiamp/skill-expression-game-analysis/README.md

 Data on game attributes of games exist on online databases (e.g. [Board Game Geek](https://boardgamegeek.com/)), but the addition of skill score, skill floor and skill ceiling will give even more information to work with for game designers and game lovers in general.

 ### Is it fair to assume that a no-skill player is equivalent to a random player?
-There are technically strategies that perform worst than a random strategy; in the blackjack game for example, a strategy of always hitting would result in always busting and losing.
+There are technically strategies that perform worse than a random strategy; in the blackjack game for example, a strategy of always hitting would result in always busting and losing.
 As such, if we assume that a no-skill player implements a random strategy, then that would imply that a player that implements the always-hit strategy would have negative skill.

 Intuitively this doesn't make much sense, but we have to draw the line somewhere as to what no-skill strategies are.
 At the most extreme case, we could assign a no-skill strategy as a strategy that gives the lowest possible theoretical win rate in the game (whether that's 0% or something else).
 The reason I chose a random strategy instead, is because I argue that it doesn't take any skill at all to implement a random strategy; whether you're a human just rolling a dice to determine what action to take or you use a random number generator to make moves for you, you don't need any prior experience or knowledge of the game you're playing, so it's trivial and takes no skill to implement a random strategy.